lnis-uofu/FROG_test_infrastructure/Testboard/Software/README.md

-#TestBoard Software
+# TestBoard Software

 This folder contains the testboard test firmware.
-Test procedure tests are listed below.
+Vivavo is required to flash the testboard.
+Step by step guide on how to flash the firmware and run a few tests is provided below.

 ## Standard Chip Testing Procedure

-### Setup
+### HardWare Setup

-#### Logic Analyzer Setup
+#### Logic Analyzer Setup (Analog discovery 2 is being used here)
 - Put probes on the following pins on the PCB:
   - PROG_CLK
   - PRESET